telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/orion_mysql_sink.md

 [Top](#top)

 ###<a name="section3.3"></a>Authentication and authorization
-Current implementation of `OrionMySQLSink` relies on the username and password credentials created at the MySQL endpoint.
+Current implementation of `NGSIMySQLSink` relies on the username and password credentials created at the MySQL endpoint.

 [Top](#top)